EU Sustainable Finance Taxonomy Regulation

 - Manufacturing: One Click LCA EPD Generator, using ISO 14067

-- Renewable energy generation: One Click LCA EPD Generator, One Click LCA Carbon Designer (ISO 14067 basis)
+- Renewable energy generation: One Click LCA EPD Generator, using ISO 14067

-Given that the Taxonomy thresholds are based on best practices, and they can be updated by the implementation advisory body, the Sustainable Finance Platform, for example, it is conceivable that new buildings will have embodied carbon limits applied to them in a near future.
+Given that the Taxonomy thresholds are based on best practices, and they can be updated by the implementation advisory body, the Sustainable Finance Platform, for example, it is likely that more stringent requirements will be issued in the coming years.

 ResearchEmbodied Carbon Review